+Shepherd’s Pie from The Chew sounded delicious and I knew my girls would love it.
 I gave their recipe a major makeover by cutting out the ground beef and replacing it with black lentils and loads of seasonal veggies.
 You can use any veggies you have in your fridge after the base of onion, carrot, and celery.
 Some great options for fall and winter are: quartered Brussels Sprouts, sliced cabbage, chopped kale, green beans, and butternut squash.

 The lentils, mushrooms, and vegetables make this vegan dinner hearty enough for any meat eater, and the small cooked veggies make it easy for kids to eat.
 Did I mention it’s gluten-free, vegan too, and cheap to make?
 Vegetable Lentil Shepherd’s Pie is the perfect healthy dinner for cozy nights in.
 Oh, I almost forgot – you can assemble this whenever you get a chance and bake when you’re ready for dinner.

-Vegetable Lentil Shepherd's Pie
+Vegan Lentil Shepherd's Pie

-- 3 large Potatoes
+- 3 large russet or Yukon gold potatoes

-- 1 chopped yellow onion
+- 1 yellow onion, chopped

 - 3 large carrots, chopped

-- 2 large celery stalks, chopped
+- 2 celery stalks, chopped

-- leaves from 3 stalks fresh thyme
+- Leaves from 4 sprigs fresh thyme

-- leaves from 1 large stalk rosemary, chopped
+- leaves from 1 sprig fresh rosemary

-- 1 large clove garlic, minced
+- 2 cloves garlic, minced

-- 1 cup frozen peas
+- 1 cup frozen peas, thawed

-- Salt and pepper to taste
+- pepper to taste

-- 1 teaspoon Worcestershire Sauce (vegan)
+- 1 teaspoon vegan Worcestershire sauce

 - 1/2 cup vegetable broth